CrispinStichart/CrispinStichart.github.io/pages/projects.md

 [GitHub](https://github.com/CrispinStichart/jekyll-automatic-link-archiver)

-Link rot is the name for the fact that over time, links break.
-Read any blog from fifteen years ago, and chances are good that any links provided are either completely non-functional or point to something completely different.
+[Link rot][linkrot] is the name for the fact that over time, links break.
+Read any blog from fifteen years ago, and chances are good that any links provided are either non-functional or point to something completely different.

 The Internet Archive really helps, but they can't spider everything.
 And furthermore, relying on them puts the burden on your future readers.
 What if instead, *you* archived everything you linked to?